J-DubApps/Blog/content/posts/2019/Empowering-Independence-IT.md

 # Take-Aways

-If this all feels like a "teach a man to fish" talk, it is.
-I also believe in throwing the fisherman right into the deep water, to catch those big fat fishes on their own...before doing the fishing for them or discussing angler techniques.
-Sorry/not sorry. <br />
+If this all feels like a "teach a man to fish" talk, it *is*.
+I also believe in throwing the fisherman right into the deep water, to try catching those big fat fishes on their own...before doing any fishing for them or discussing angler techniques.
+I am a compassionate guy, but I do *neither of us* any favors if I am doing cross-training before you even *start* fishing, first! 😉<br />

 To foster a team environment where everyone takes initiative, learns proactively, and contributes effectively -- I believe people must leave their confort zones and build confidence.
 Team leaders should always lead by example here.
 Help enthusiastically, but always ask what has been tried. <br />